We all know that traveling is good for the soul, but did you know that traveling can help your sex life too?

 Remote working allows you to get the benefits of a vacation without needing to unplug completely.

 My partner John and I love our remote-work lifestyle.
-John runs his own web design agency and we’ve spent the last year travelling the world, working remotely, and doing our favorite pastime — surfing.
+John runs his own web design agency and we’ve spent the last year traveling the world, working remotely, and doing our favorite pastime — surfing.
 It’s the most romantic thing we do together.
 Call me crazy, but exploring beachside communities and gliding on waves in sunny places is way sexier (and more soul-filling) than “dinner and a movie” at home.

 Now we’re excited to help other entrepreneurs make their dream of working remotely and surfing together a reality, which is why we founded UNLEASH — a remote-work travel company for couples who surf.